 Because I don't think you even needed the agents to create the riot.

-I think that some people were gonna be bad, and they were most people were there to protest, not to form an insurrection.
+Most people were there to protest, not to form an insurrection.

-Um, but the the bad guys, the democrats called it an insurrection because they could, but I'm not sure that the number of agents really makes a difference in the narrative.
+But I'm not sure that the number of agents really makes a difference in the narrative.

 It's good to know, but it might not make a difference.

-Um, so that's scary.
+And so that's scary.

-How do you push back against the gestapo?
+How do you push back against the Gestapo?

 Is it by talking really cleverly?

-Hey, we've got to defeat the gestapo, huh?
+Hey, we've got to defeat the Gestapo.

-Let's let's come up with some good arguments.
+Let's come up with some good arguments.

-Uh, we better organize people to sign up to vote.
+We better organize people to sign up to vote.

-No, no, The one and only way you stop the Gestapo is with violence.
+The one and only way you stop the Gestapo is with violence.

 I don't know.